IBM/blockchainbean2/README.md

-If all went well, you can now go into your blockchain network, click on the channel, and then you should see the block height increased, and if you click on the last block, you should see the latest JSON that we inputted being written to the blockchain.
+If all went well, you can now go into your blockchain network, click on the channel, and then you should see the block height increased, and if you click on the last block, you should see the latest JSON that we inputted being written to the blockchain. **Note:** the gif below shows a different transaction/smart contract - yours should show Grower-0201 being written to the ledger

 <br>
 <p align="center">